Hairun: Ternatan-Portuguese military advances

 In spite of Hairun's increasing disillusionment with the white foreigners, he cooperated with them against external enemies.
 One of the four Malukan kingdoms, Jailolo on Halmahera, was led by the strongly Muslim Katarabumi who attacked newly converted Christian villages with great furor.
-In 1550-1551 Portuguese-Ternatan forces besieged the almost impenetrable royal seat, well defended with artillery, and took it after thee months.
+In 1550-1551 Portuguese-Ternatan forces besieged the almost impenetrable royal seat, well defended with artillery, and took it after three months.
 Jailolo's power was broken, Katarabumi was deprived of his rank as Sultan, and his son Kaicili Gujarati became a Sangaji (sub-ruler) under Ternate.
 These events greatly strengthened Hairun's position in Maluku.

 The main long-standing rival of Ternate was, however, Tidore.
 The two kingdoms coexisted in an ambivalent way, as Ternate rulers regularly married Sultans' daughters from Tidore in spite of numerous petty wars between the two.
 A rift appeared between Hairun and the Portuguese in 1557 since the latter confiscated the clove harvest from Makian and imprisoned the Sultan for security reasons.
 The enraged Ternatan chiefs now allied with the Sultan of Tidore and attacked the positions of the Portuguese, who could barely hold their own.
 Eventually they found reason to release Hairun and arrived to an agreement.
 He and his son Baab signed a letter of vassalage which is the oldest preserved letter with seals in Indonesia.
 The Tidorese ruler Kaicili Gava, however, had used the crisis to take over certain territories in Maluku which had previously been Ternatan dependencies.
 In a twist of events, Portuguese and Ternatan forces encircled Tolo in Halmahera and defeated the Tidorese in 1560.
 Gava was forced to submit, but was soon murdered by the Ternate ruler on a state visit.